OasisDEX/summerfi-monorepo/README.md

   - The pipelines should check the `turbo cache` and deploy only if there are changes
 - [ ] Protect the `main` branch.
 Add some workflow to marge to `main` only from PRs with two approvals.
 - [ ] Add turbo command to run tests from all packages.
 Right now, there are some issues with `jest` configs.
+- [ ] Add turbo CLI command to add new package, app or function
 ## Useful Links

 Learn more about the power of Turborepo: